Devpura Rupetha

-Devpura Rupetha is a village development committee in Dhanusa District of south-eastern Nepal.
-As per Nepal Census 2001 It had a population of 8,348 persons living in 1,259 individual households.
+Devpura Rupetha is a small town and village development committee in Dhanusa District of south-eastern Nepal.
+It is situated about 5.4 km by road south of the city of Janakpur.
+As of 1991 it had a population of 8,348 persons living in 1,259 individual households.

+Landmarks

+The main town contains Khana Pokhari Janakpur Hindu temple and Rupaitha education centre.
+The cemetery is Rupaitha Kabristhan to the west of the main town.